Apurer/eev/README.md

 ## What is this?
 This is Golang package with functions allowing for quick implementation of using encrypted environment variables within your code.
-Usually you would have environment variables in plain text form to quickly read to use within your programs but it can be a problem to store it in this form sometimes.
+Usually you would have environment variables in plain text form to quickly read and use within your programs but it can be a problem to store it in this form sometimes.
 If you would store your API key in bash_profile to make value persistant it is easy to unintentionally leak it.
 Encrypting your environment variables gives more secure way of obfuscation important values.